wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 This is why I come periodically to India to seek the company of my <span data-tippy-content="Spiritual teacher, preceptor.">guru</span>.

-**M:**&ensp;You think you are coming and going, passing through variöus states and moods.
+**M:**&ensp;You think you are coming and goïng, passing through variöus states and moods.
 I see things as they are: momentary events, presenting themselves to me in rapid succession, deriving their beïng from me, yet definitely neither me nor mine.
 Among phenomena I am not one, nor am I subject to any.
-I am independent so simply and totally that your mind, accustomed to opposition and deniäl, cannot grasp it.
-I mean literally what I say: I do not need to oppose or deny because it is clear to me that I cannot be the opposite or deniäl of anything.
+I am independent so simply and totally that your mind, accustomed to opposition and denial, cannot grasp it.
+I mean literally what I say: I do not need to oppose or deny because it is clear to me that I cannot be the opposite or denial of anything.
 I am just beyond, in a different dimension altogether.
 Do not look for me in identification with or opposition to something — I am where desire and fear are not.
 Now, what is your experiënce?
 Do you also feel that you stand totally aloof from all transiënt things?